RAK3172 WisDuo LPWAN Module Low Level Development Reference

 and theradio_board_if.c

 .
-The startup file must be updated and showstartup_stm32wle5ccux.s
+The startup file must be updated to showstartup_stm32wle5ccux.s

 .
 You should see#if defined(RAK3172_RF_CHANNEL_SWITCH)

 file, as shown in Figure 42.
-If not, then you are not successful in changing these files with the Low Level Development required modification.
+If not, then you were not successful in changing these files with the Low Level Development required modification.

-- The next step is to ensure that a bin file will be generated on your release build.
+- The next step is to ensure that a bin file will be generated for your release build.
 Go to the properties and ensure that Convert to binary file (-O binary) is checked.

-- You can now try to build the project by setting up the build configuration to release so that a
+- You can now attempt to build the project by setting the build configuration to release, which will generate a

 .bin